Estimate Time6 min

 The truth is, mismanaging your portfolio has a cost.
 And whether the mismanagement is the result of an honest mistake, an understandable overreaction, or a simple oversight, ultimately the cost is coming out of your pocket.

 But you don't have to go it alone.
 Sometimes, working with a professional may be the best course of action.
 And it may be more likely to lead to a better outcome in the long term.
-For example, studies have estimated that professional financial advice can add from 1.5% to 4.0% to long-term returns.6
+For example, studies have estimated that professional financial advice can add up to 5.1% to portfolio returns over the long term, depending on the time period and how returns are calculated.6

 "You really need to ask yourself 3 questions," says Bullard.
 "Do I have the skills to do this?
 Do I have the time to do this?
 And, maybe most importantly, do I want to do this?
 If the answer is 'no' to any or all of those, it may be worth seeking professional help.
 Your family and your goals deserve it."
 Even if you feel more comfortable managing your portfolio yourself, you may still benefit from meeting with a financial professional from time to time to get another perspective on your approach to investing.